wiaderny/wiaderny.github.com/colophon/index.md

 All the content is written in [Markdown]; [John Gruber]'s excellent text-to-HTML conversion tool for web writers.

-It is typeset in [Proxima Nova Light], a beautiful typeface, and [FF Tisa Pro].
-The design is, with exception of small changes, entirely based on the fantastic work of the guys behind [Medium], a service that I emphatically recommend.
+It is typeset in [Proxima Nova Light], and the italic version of [FF Tisa Pro].
+The design is, with exception of small changes, entirely based on the fantastic work of the guys behind [Medium], a web writing service that I emphatically recommend.

 The homepage features various images which are all licensed under a Creative Commons License.
-In particular, the homepage randomly displays one of the following images: The London Shard and City Hall, a photograph by [Nathan Meijer], the Uluwatu Temple in Bali, a photograph taken by [Sean McGrath], the Yosemite valley taken by [Justin Kern] and the Matterhorn and Ägerisee, both photographs by [Juan Rubiano].
+In particular, one of the following images is randomly displayed: The London Shard and City Hall, a photograph by [Nathan Meijer], the Uluwatu Temple in Bali, a photograph taken by [Sean McGrath], the Yosemite valley taken by [Justin Kern] and the Matterhorn and Ägerisee, both photographs by [Juan Rubiano].

 <hr>

-Web standards are important, and this site adheres to them utilizing a mobile first, responsive methodology.
+Web standards are important, and this site adheres to them utilizing a responsive methodology.
 Specifically, its HTML markup should validate as [HTML5], and ts layout is constructed using valid [CSS]; not regarding the proprietary attributes, which will most likely not validate.

-If this site looks goofy in your browser, you are most likely using a useless browser that doesn’t support web standards.
-Internet Explorer, I’m looking in your direction.
-Please do not complain about this.
-If, however, you are using a modern, standards-compliant browser and have trouble viewing or reading this website, please do let me know.
+Internet Explorer is unfortunately a useless browser that does not support web standards and hence is blocked on this site.
+If you are viewing this site, you are using a modern, standards-compliant browser.
+Should you experience any troubles in viewing or reading this website, please do let me know.

 [GitHub]: http://pages.github.com
 [Jekyll]: https://github.com/mojombo/jekyll